brightzheng100/cp4waiops-installer/README.md

 > Note: The `master` is meant for version `3.1.1+`; for installation of IBM Watson AIOps v2.1.x, please refer to tag `2.1.x`

-Currently there is a typical set of components included in this installation exerience, which takes less than 1 hour:
+Currently there is a typical set of components included in this installation exerience, which takes less than 1.5 hour:

 - Dependent Common Services (~3mins)
 - OpenLDAP as the LDAP server, if required (~3mins)
 - Dependent OpenShift Serverless (~5mins)
-- AIOps, with `aiopsFoundation`, `aiManager` and ` applicationManager` components (~30mins)
+- AIOps, with `aiopsFoundation`, `aiManager` and ` applicationManager` components (~60mins)
 - Humio (~5mins)

+Please note that:
+1. By design, the scripts are fully modularized so you can cherry-pick and install the components you want;
-> Note: along the way, there might be more components to be added here.
+2. Along the way, there might be more components to be added here.

 ## Get Started